 The extraction metallurgical process of rhenium mainly includes the steps of preparing rhenium-containing raw materials, separating rhenium and molybdenum, preparing rhenium intermediate compounds, preparing rough rhenium powder, and refining and densification of rhenium.

-According to data released by the U.S. Geological Survey in 2013, superalloys are the largest consumer of thorium, accounting for about 80% of total thorium consumption, and the catalyst is the second-largest consumer of thorium.
+According to data released by the U.S. Geological Survey in 2013, superalloys are the largest consumer of rhenium, accounting for about 80% of total rhenium consumption, and the catalyst is the second-largest consumer of rhenium.

 The global rhenium recycling industry is also developing rapidly.
 At present, Germany and the United States are the main countries for recycling rhenium resources.
 Estonia and Russia are also recycling rhenium resources.
 Wasted rhenium-containing catalysts and rhenium-containing alloys are the main sources of rhenium recycling.